danningyu/CS216Project/README.md

 # CS 216 Project

+## How to use (6/1/2022)
+- Define prefixes for hosts and their corresponding port and MAC address in `trie.py`.
+The ports start from 1.
+- In `topology.json`, the IP and MAC needs to match.
+For the commands, the gateway IP address must be in the host IP's address range, and the MAC address can be anything.
+Make sure everything matches!
+- Run `make run` to start everything up.
+- You can also start up Wireshark to inspect packets to confirm everything is appearing as expected.

+## Useful commanands (all in mininet)
+- Ping all hosts: `pingall`
+- Set up a host to receive packets: `<host> python receive.py`
+- Send packet: `<host> python send.py <dest_host> <msg>`

 ## Files
 - `test.p4`: A file that implements a unibit trie with 3 prefixes: `0*`, `1*`, and `111*`.
 - `trie.py`: A file that generates P4 code for a unibit tree.
 The prefixes contained in the script were taken from the file.